bluesky-social/atproto-website/content/blog/rate-limits-pds-v3.md

 ### Subscribe for Developer Updates

-You can subscribe to Bluesky’s Developer Mailing List [here](https://docs.google.com/forms/d/e/1FAIpQLScWaZof-cBm8rhHbw2yc4je0BYsyhuyZYoSyD1Ugxqd0gVRHA/viewform) to receive future updates in your email.
+You can subscribe to Bluesky’s Developer Mailing List below to receive future updates in your email.
 If you received your invite code from the [developer waitlist](https://atproto.com/blog/call-for-developers), you’re already subscribed.
 Each email will have the option to unsubscribe.

 We’ll continue to publish updates to our [technical blog](https://atproto.com/blog) as well as on the app from [@atproto.com](https://bsky.app/profile/atproto.com).